 7. Account for Dead Air

 By narrating a small sequence of events, you can actively tell the other participants that you're still engaged in the call.
 And if that's not possible, politely say:

-8. Save Specialized Conversations For Offline
+8. Save Specialized Conversations for Offline

 9. Establish What Was Accomplished When Finished

-10. Leave With a Goodbye
+10. Leave the Conference Call Meeting with a Goodbye